MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Remove-SmbGlobalMapping.md

 # Remove-SmbGlobalMapping

 ## SYNOPSIS
-Removes an SMB global mapping to an SMB share.
+Removes a Server Message Block (SMB) global mapping to an SMB share.

 ## SYNTAX